ngokhoa1202/cs-note/programming/java/hibernate/transaction/Hibernate dirty checking.md

 - When the session is flushed, Hibernate ==checks== the current entity instance state ==against its original state==.
 Hibernate knows that the entity instance is ==in "dirty" state== and ==automatically generate== the SQL`UPDATE` statement to synchronize it.

 # Disable dirty caching
-- To disable dirty caching, set read-only mode for the currrent transation.
+- To disable dirty caching, set read-only mode for the current transaction.
 # Disadvantage
 - Incur performance overhead.
 - Higher memory usage.
+# References
+1. Java Persistence with Hibernate - Christian Bauer, Gavin King, Gary Gregory - 2th edition - Manning Publisher.
+	1. Part 3: Transactional data processing.
+		1. Chapter 10.
+Managing data.
+2.